osmandapp/docs/content/osmand/map/track-context-menu.md

 ### Info panel

-Info panel has track name and short description, track info.
+Info panel shows the track name, info about trip data, distance and direction to chosen track point from your position.

 {% data reusables.general.android-ios-switcher %}